HERMESBLACQK/HERMESBLACQK/README.md

 - 👋 Hi, I’m @HERMESBLACQK
 - 👀 I’m interested in ...programming
-- 🌱 I’m currently learning ...web development
+- 🌱 I’m currently a web developer
 - 💞️ I’m looking to collaborate on ...projects
 - 📫 How to reach me ...hermestechhhub@gmail.com
 -